What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Casa Ellul – Small Luxury Hotels of the World: 19th-century boutique hotel with authentic Maltese décor.
 Centrally located, and spacious.
 Book here.

-What is the most famous street in Valletta?
+What is the best time to visit Valletta?

 Can you walk around Valletta?